midejoe/Insurance-Case-Study/README.md

 They have provided a sample dataset of customers and the charges claimed by them.

-I used a proportions Z-test for this problem.
+I used a Two proportions Z-test for this problem.